 University Common Curriculum

-The University Common Curriculum (UCC) emphasizes interdisciplinary thinking and collaborative processes as a central cross-university curriculum for all undergraduate students at the University of the Arts.
-The UCC consists of two related courses: Creative Practices (1.5 credits) and Collaborative Studio (3 credits), which are both required.
+Welcome to the University Common Curriculum (UCC), where interdisciplinary thinking and collaboration are celebrated as central to the curriculum for all undergraduate students at the University of the Arts.
+The UCC consists of two required courses: Creative Practices (1.5 credits) and Collaborative Studio (3 credits), which build off of each other.

-- introduces the broad range of contemporary professional activities in all of the disciplines available for study at UArts
+- introduces the broad range of contemporary professional disciplines available for study at UArts

-- emphasizes the principles and ideas common to all contemporary art/design / media / performance
+- emphasizes the principles and ideas common to all contemporary art/design, media and performance

-- builds links and connections across the disciplines
+- involves all students in cross-disciplinary and collaborative processes, revealing connections across the disciplines

-- supports the University of the Arts’ commitment to offering all students varied courses and formats reflecting a diverse range of collaborative processes and intentions
+- offers varied courses and formats reflecting a diverse range of collaborative practices and intentions

-- offers students the opportunity, with faculty support, to submit their own ideas for proposals for Collaborative Studio courses
+- allows students the opportunity, with faculty support, to submit their own proposals for Collaborative Studio courses

 Together, Creative Practices and Collaborative Studio reinforce the fundamental link between theory and practice for all artists.
-This combined set of courses, coupled with the University's diverse student population, fosters interdisciplinary thinking and the pursuit of a shared, lively and ever-expanding university-wide creative knowledge and experience base.
+This combined set of courses, coupled with the University's diverse student population, fosters interdisciplinary thinking and the pursuit of a shared, lively and ever-expanding creative knowledge and base of experiences.